zcabbub/tokenomics/Implementation.md

+Formalizing the problem:
+- Environment
+	- state - $O_t$ (observation)
+- Reward
+	- signal per time-step
+- Agent
+	- state - $S_t$ (could be last observation - $S_t = O_t$ - or *complete history*, or a *generic update*)
+	- policy - agent behaviour, *map between agent state to action*
+		- deterministic policy: $A = \pi(S)$ - *for a particular state yield the same result always*
+		- stochastic policy: $\pi(A|S) = p(A|S)$
+	- value function - an estimation of future rewards, *expected return*
+	- model - predicts what the environment will do next

+Agent categories:
+- value based
+	- no policy
+	- value function
+- policy based
+	- policy
+	- no value function
+- actor critic
+	- policy
+	- value function

+Agent categories
+- Model Free
+	- Policy and/or Value function
+	- no model (cannot predict the environment at all)
+- model based
+	- optionally policy and/or value function
+	- model

 Problems:
 - not making profit.
 Do they have to?
 - what contributes to the price discoverability of Data products?
 Show what can contribute